About the BID

 The BID is a private, non-profit corporation created and maintained by property owners.
 We serve the entire downtown community -- businesses, employees, residents, students, and more.
 Our mission is to transform and engage Downtown Boston through programs and supplemental services that meet area needs.

 In 2016, the BID celebrated its fifth anniversary with the 2016 BID Report.
 We also publish a Welcome Guide that will be of great interest to prospective and current commercial property owners.
 We are also implementing a 5 Year Strategic Plan which focusses on our core services and strengths.
+Finally, we publish a comprehensive Report with more detailed information about the BID.

 As Boston's first BID, we have pioneered a collaborative effort among area stakeholders that is creating a clean, safe, and vibrant environment for everyone who experiences the district.
 We are promoting increased business activity, enhancing property values, and attracting further investment in the area.